PeterHinge/Minesweeper/README.md

 Minesweeper including AI

 Minesweeper 2.0 includes probabilistic AI
+<br>Here is an article that explains how the AI works: https://luckytoilet.wordpress.com/2012/12/23/2125/

 How to play:

-Works like normal minesweeper ('r' to restart, 'a' to enable/disable AI)
+<br>Works like normal minesweeper ('r' to restart, 'a' to enable/disable AI)

 Requirements:

-Python 3.6
+<br>Python 3.6

-PyGame 1.9
+<br>PyGame 1.9

 _______________________________________________________
 Plan: